 Ans.
 Environmental variables are also known as global shell variables.
 They are global settings responsible for controlling the shell’s function along with other Linux programs.

 Ans.
-Shortcuts can be created by using a feature called filename expansion in which TAB key is used for this purpose.
+Shortcuts can be created by using a feature called filename expansion in which the TAB key is used for this purpose.
 The condition is that the pathname should be unique and the shell which is in use should support this feature.
-For instance, path name /home/shell/example directory, will be written as follows: /ho[tab]/she[tab]/exa[tab].
+For instance, pathname /home/shell/example directory, will be written as follows: /ho[tab]/she[tab]/exa[tab].